-Our goal is to equip officials, managers, and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning, procuring, and managing design-build projects for water and wastewater facilities and their infrastructure.
-Check the Events page for the latest listing of education and training sessions.
+With curriculum based on the WDBC Water and Wastewater Design-Build Handbook, our goal is to equip officials, managers, and staff of municipal, private, and governmental organizations with the essential knowledge to use best practices in planning, procuring, managing, and implementing collaborative delivery projects for water and wastewater facilities and their infrastructure.
+Check the Events page for the latest listing of education sessions.

 - Principles and Best Practices of Collaborative Delivery

 - Conducting the Procurement Process

 - Getting to Project Completion and Transition

 2. IMPLEMENTATION COURSE PREVIEW